 My HealtheVet (MHV) was designed for Veterans, active duty service members, their dependents, and caregivers.
 It helps them to partner with their health care team by providing information and tools to make informed decisions and manage their health care.
 After producing and supporting MHV for more than ten years, the VA has developed a redesign of the patient portal, based on user feedback and needs.
 The patient portal’s development team has built the new MHV portal on a LifeRay™ Content Management System (CMS) framework.

-In 2015, HFE conducted a baseline study of the previous version of My HealtheVet. the redesign of My HealtheVet, HFE collected data for key capabilities using a summative test methodology, repeating tasks (or analogous tasks) from the baseline study.
+In 2015, HFE conducted a baseline study of the previous version of My HealtheVet.
+After the redesign of My HealtheVet, HFE collected data for key capabilities using a summative test methodology, repeating tasks (or analogous tasks) from the baseline study.
 The data was used to validate the usability of the new design, and to determine what level of improvement has been made since the baseline study.
 The study design followed traditional summative testing guidelines or format.
 Seventeen participants, representing the range of target users (men and women ages 40-60, see complete criteria in Participants), were recruited from the greater Nashville area for test sessions at HFE’s Informatics Research and Design Center (IRDC) over the course of eight days, January 27 - February 5, 2016.
 Participants were asked to complete ten common tasks in six of the most commonly used focus areas of MHV, including:

 Logon (1 task)